lancedb/lancedb/docs/src/concepts/index_ivfpq.md

 It's important to remember that quantization is a *lossy process*, i.e., the reconstructed vector is not identical to the original vector.
 This results in a trade-off between the size of the index and the accuracy of the search results.

 As an example, consider a starting 128-dimensional vector consisting of 32-bit floats.
-Quantizing it to an 8-bit integer vector with **only 8 dimensions**, we can cause a significant reduction in memory requirements.
+Quantizing it to an 8-bit integer vector with **only 8 dimensions**, we can significantly reduce memory requirements.

 !!! example "Effect of quantization"